A3: Tales from the Real World

 Edwin Brown and John Garrett, Trustmark Insurance

 In this session attendees will learn about three control methods completed during the BIA, which support Loss of People contingency planning.
 These control methods are: 1) Completing and understanding the loss of people impact over time and developing plan activation triggers; 2) Completing a business process task break down of what is a critical activity, a postponed activity, and a best effort activity; 3) Explaining how to use this BIA data in loss of people contingency planning.
 Many BC Planners are good with a loss of location and loss of technology planning; however, they struggle with developing sound pandemic planning beyond reporting what the World Health Organization alerts mean.
 In this presentation, we will walk you through what to collect in a BIA and how to turn that information into effective contingency plans with staff shortages.

 D5: What Are the Factors Behind Successful Business Continuity Programs?

-Mike Jennings and Scot McLeod, Assurance Software, Inc.
+Mike Jennings, Assurance Software, Inc.

 In collaboration with BCI, DRII, and the ACP, this presentation is the result of a global study that examines keys to success in business continuity.
 Altogether, more than 1,100 BC professionals around the world participated in the study.
 Participants provided insights into their priorities, objectives, and challenges, in addition to program maturity, sources of confidence, ROI measures, and technologies used.
 This session will explore key findings of the study including: